We have moved! Our new clinic address is 3rd Floor, 803-1st Avenue NE. For more details, click here.

 What is cardiac rehabilitation?

-People who participate in a cardiac rehabilitation program reduce their chances of future heart problems and hospitalizations, improve their overall fitness so they can return to their daily activities and workplace sooner, and enjoy improved quality of life.
+Cardiac rehabilitation is an important step on the road to recovery following a heart event, procedure or surgery.
+People who participate in a cardiac rehabilitation program reduce their chances of future heart problems and hospitalizations and improve their overall fitness so they can return to their daily activities and workplace sooner.

 Preparing for Your Appointment

-What to bring to your appointment
+What to bring to your appointments

-• Alberta Health Card + Photo ID
+✔ Alberta Health Card + government-issued photo ID

-• If English is a second language, please bring a translator with you
+✔ If English is a second language, please bring a translator with you.

-• A list of your medications - including the name of the medication, how often you take it, and the amount you take.
+✔ A list of your medications - including the name of the medication, how often you take it, and the amount you take.

 An exercise stress test will be scheduled for you when it is safe to do so.
 If you have recently had surgery, a recovery period is needed before we can schedule this appointment.